AI for the Life Sciences

 • Define life sciences AI as the discovery layer for molecules, cells, tissues, organisms, environments, experiments, and research systems.

-• Model output is treated as a hypothesis until a benchmark, experiment, or deployment context gives it weight.
+• Explain why model output remains a hypothesis until a benchmark, experiment, or deployment context gives it evidentiary weight.

 Prerequisites: none for orientation.
-The rest of the handbook assumes you have read this chapter and the Executive Summary.
+The remaining chapters assume familiarity with this chapter and the Executive Summary.

 Summary: Define life sciences AI as the discovery layer for molecules, cells, tissues, organisms, environments, experiments, and research systems.
 The field has mature anchors in structure prediction and protein design, faster-moving evidence in cells and genomes, and earlier claims in autonomous discovery.